cetz-package/cetz/src/draw/shapes.typ

 /// mark((0,0), 180deg, symbol: "stealth", scale: 3)
 /// ```
 ///
-/// Note: To place a mark centered at the first coodinate (`from`) use
+/// Note: To place a mark centered at the first coordinate (`from`) use
 /// the marks `anchor: "center"` style.
 ///
 /// - from (coordinate): The position to place the mark.